Panagiotis012/game-art-diffusion-model/README.md

-Game Art Diffusion Model
+# Game Art Diffusion Model

-Open-source diffusion model for stylized 2D game-art (Hollow-Knight-inspired).
+**Open-source diffusion model for stylized 2D game-art (Hollow-Knight-inspired).**

 This project aims to train a custom diffusion model capable of generating high-quality, stylized game assets for indie developers.
-The model will focus on:
+The model focuses on:

-2D characters
+- 2D characters

-enemies / bosses
+- enemies / bosses

-environment pieces
+- environment pieces

-props
+- props

-animation-ready frames
+- animation-ready frames

-stylized silhouettes and shading
+- stylized silhouettes and shading

 The goal is to create an accessible tool for indie game creators who need consistent, stylized art without depending on commercial models.

+---

-Status
+## Status

-Work in progress — preparing dataset and training pipeline.
+Work in progress — dataset preparation & training pipeline setup.

+---

-Planned Deliverables
+## Planned Deliverables

-full model weights (safetensors)
+- Full model weights (safetensors)

-dataset curation pipeline
+- Dataset curation pipeline

-PyTorch training scripts
+- PyTorch training scripts

-inference scripts
+- Inference scripts

-HuggingFace model card
+- HuggingFace model card

-LoRA presets for different art styles
+- LoRA presets for different art styles

-demo notebook
+- Demo notebook

+---

-Why
+## Why This Matters

-There is no high-quality open-source model specialized in stylized 2D game art.
+There is currently no high-quality open-source model specialized in stylized 2D game art.
+Most indie developers rely on expensive commercial models or manually draw every asset.

-This project makes high-quality indie game art generation accessible to everyone.
+This project aims to make stylized game-art generation **accessible**, **affordable**, and **creator-friendly** for everyone.

+---

+## License
+Apache-2.0
+(You are free to use, modify, and release the weights and code.)